entlaabstudio/rplayer/README.md

 </p>

 <p>
-  The main goals of this player are:
+  The main goal of this project is to free the distribution of music from large corporations, increase its quality and:
 </p>

 <ul>